Robert Fiore joins the team as Winemaker. Luc and Nicolas Morlet remain as consultants.

 “In 2001, I tasted Peter Michael wines with my brother Luc at the Hotel de Crillon in Paris.
 I never imagined Grand Cru level wines could be produced in California.
 Four years later, I packed my bags and headed to California.
 It was one of the best decisions I ever made.” – Nicolas Morlet

-Luc Morlet passes the winemaking torch to his brother Nicolas Morlet.
+Luc Morlet passes the winemaking baton to his brother Nicolas Morlet.
 Luc continues as a consultant (and is still with us today).
+Pictured Luc, Javier, and Nicolas.

 The Sir Peter and Lady Michael Foundation is redirected to exclusively support prostate cancer research.
 The culinary arts book Hands & Heart is published as the inaugural fundraising effort.